filatow/javascript-interview-questions/README.md

 #### JS Questions:

 * Explain event delegation
+* What is a closure, and how/why would you use one?
+* Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
+  * What needs to be changed to properly make it an IIFE?
 * What's the difference between .call and .apply?
 * Explain Function.prototype.bind.
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
+* Explain the difference between synchronous and asynchronous functions.
 * What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks?
+* Explain the difference between mutable and immutable objects.
 * What is event loop?
 What is the difference between call stack and task queue?

 #### Network Questions: